saltukalakus/idiomatic-rust-snippets/src/essentials/packaging/no-std.md

 ### Purpose of #![no_std]

-**Embedded Systems**: Many embedded systems do not have the resources to support the full standard library.
+**Embedded Systems**: Many embedded systems do not have the resources to support the full standard library.<br/>
-**Operating System Development**: When writing an operating system, you often need to avoid dependencies on the standard library.
+**Operating System Development**: When writing an operating system, you often need to avoid dependencies on the standard library.<br/>
-**Custom Environments**: Any environment where the standard library is not available or not desired.
+**Custom Environments**: Any environment where the standard library is not available or not desired.<br/>

 Here’s an example of how you might use #![no_std] in a Rust crate: